Mein Hari Piya

 Mein Hari Piya is a Pakistani Urdu language soap opera, which aired on Hum TV.
 It stars Soniya Hussain and Agha Ali in lead.
 The theme music was sung by Sara Raza Khan.
 It was also aired in India on Zee Zindagi.

-At annual Hum Awards, it received nominations of Best Soap Actor and Best Soap Actress.
+At the annual Hum Awards in 2014, it was nominated for Best Soap Actor and Best Soap Actress.